elicia4/linux_notes/commands/ps.md

 There will be `PID`, `TTY`, `TIME` and `CMD` columns.
 - `PID` is process ID.
 It's unique between all processes
-- `TTY` refercs to the terminal the process is running inside of
+- `TTY`, "teletype", refers to the terminal the process is running inside of
 - `TIME` refers to the CPU time, how much time a process has been utilizing the CPU
 - `CMD` shows us the command that is running